11 Best Banks in Nebraska for 2025

 2. SoFi

-SoFi is rapidly gaining a reputation for its Checking & Savings account options, turning heads with a striking 4.60% APY on online savings and a substantial 0.50% APY on checking balances.
+SoFi’s Checking & Savings account is a strong option for Nebraska residents, offering up to 3.80% APY on savings and 0.50% APY on checking balances.

 3. First National Bank of Omaha

-Headquartered in Omaha, the First National Bank of Omaha (FNBO) has a strong presence not just in Nebraska, but also in several other states, including Colorado, Illinois, and Texas.
+Headquartered in Omaha, the First National Bank of Omaha (FNBO) has a strong presence throughout Nebraska, with branches in cities such as Grand Island, Kearney, Lincoln, and Scottsbluff.

-This regional bank offers a range of checking account options, including a popular free one that requires no monthly maintenance fees and no minimum balance.
-A standout feature is the widespread access to fee-free transactions at both FNBO and Allpoint ATMs nationwide.
+FNBO offers a range of checking account options, including a popular free account with no monthly maintenance fees and no minimum balance requirement.

 4. GO2bank